 A giraffe is a giraffe, right?
 Actually, no it’s not.
-There are actually nine sub-species of giraffe.
+There are actually four different species of giraffe.

 At our very own Giraffe Heights walkway you can literally be as tall as a giraffe.
 As you stand head height with our giraffes.

-They don’t call it a ‘Camelopardalis’ in Latin for nothing you know.
+A giraffe’s Latin name is ‘Camelopardalis’ – there is a reason for this!
 Due to the slight hump on their back and the spotted patchwork pattern on their skin they were once referred to as a camel-leopard!
 All true…it’s no tall tale!

 Latin name